misa-dd/service-template/README.md

 ## Running Locally without Docker or using docker-compose

-Install requirements using pip3: `pip3 install -r requirements.txt`
+Install requirements using pip3: `sudo pip3 install -r requirements.txt`

 To run using python3: `bash runlocal.sh`

-To run using uWSGI: `bash runuwsgi.sh`
+To run using gunicorn: `bash rungunicorn.sh`

 To run using docker-compose: `docker-compose up -d`